bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 Now, when we recompile Kotlin code while debugging it, it gets smoothly re-loaded into the debugee process.
 ### Evaluate Expression: Completion improvements

 During debug sessions, when evaluating expressions, casts are automatically added as needed.
-For instance when downcasting from Any to a specific type.
+For instance when downcasting from <em>Any</em> to a specific type.

 {% raw %}
 <p><img alt="Completion Casts" class="aligncenter size-full wp-image-1716" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2014/12/completion.png?resize=564%2C126&amp;ssl=1"/></p>